christoferson/aws-bedrock/README.md

 Amazon Bedrock is a HIPAA eligible service and can be used in compliance with GDPR, allowing even more customers to benefit from generative AI

+#### Infusing knowledge into LLM-powered systems

+We have two primary types of knowledge for LLMs:
+- Parametric knowledge: refers to everything the LLM learned during training and acts as a frozen snapshot of the world for the LLM.
+- Source knowledge: covers any information fed into the LLM via the input prompt.

+Fine-tuning, explored in other workshops, deals with elevating the parametric knowledge through fine-tuning.
+Since fine-tuning is a resouce intensive operation, this option is well suited for infusing static domain-specific information like domain-specific langauage/writing styles (medical domain, science domain, ...) or optimizing performance towards a very specific task (classification, sentiment analysis, RLHF, instruction-finetuning, ...).

+Targeting the source knowledge for domain-specific performance uplift is very well suited for all kinds of dynamic information, from knowledge bases in structured and unstructured form up to integration of information from live systems.

+Retrieval-augmented generation, a common design pattern for ingesting domain-specific information through the source knowledge.
+It is particularily well suited for ingestion of information in form of unstructured text with semi-frequent update cycles. [rag](https://arxiv.org/pdf/2005.11401.pdf)

+RAG Process

+- Prepare documents Embeddings
+  - Before being able to answer the questions, the documents must be processed and a stored in a document store index
+    - Load the documents
+    - Process and split them into smaller chunks
+    - Create a numerical vector representation of each chunk using Amazon Bedrock Titan Embeddings model
+    - Create an index using the chunks and the corresponding embeddings

+- Ask question
+  - When the documents index is prepared, you are ready to ask the questions and relevant documents will be fetched based on the question being asked.
+Following steps will be executed.
+    - Create an embedding of the input question
+    - Compare the question embedding with the embeddings in the index
+    -  the (top N) relevant document chunks
+    - Add those chunks as part of the context in the prompt
+    - Send the prompt to the model under Amazon Bedrock
+    - Get the contextual answer based on the documents retrieved

+- Question Answering
+  - Quick way
+    You have the possibility to use the wrapper provided by LangChain which wraps around the Vector Store and takes input the LLM.
+This wrapper performs the following steps behind the scences:

+      -  Takes input the question
+      -  Create question embedding
+      -  Fetch relevant documents
+      -  Stuff the documents and the question into a prompt
+      -  Invoke the model with the prompt and generate the answer in a human readable manner.

+#### Generate embeddings
+Use text embeddings to convert text into meaningful vector representations.
+You input a body of text and the output is a (1 x n) vector.
+You can use embedding vectors for a wide variety of applications.
+Bedrock currently offers Titan Embeddings for text embedding that supports text similarity (finding the semantic similarity between bodies of text) and text retrieval (such as search). you can use amazon.titan-embed-g1-text-02 as embedding model via the API.
+The input text size is 8192 tokens and the output vector length is 1536.

 ##### Service Endpoints